Tanzania · The Map

 Northern Tanzania

-Home to the Serengeti, Ngorongoro Crater, and Kilimanjaro — Tanzania's most iconic wildlife destinations.
+The Serengeti, Ngorongoro Crater and Kilimanjaro — Tanzania's most iconic wildlife country.

 Serengeti National Park